Norm (artificial intelligence): Artificial intelligence and law

 reasoning and has been developed in many directions, ranging from deontic logics to formal systems of argumentation.

 The knowledge base of legal reasoning systems usually includes legal norms (such as governmental regulations and contracts), and as a consequence, legal rules are the focus of knowledge representation and reasoning approaches to automatize and solve complex legal tasks.
-Legal norms are typically represented into a logic-based formalism, such a deontic logic.
+Legal norms are typically represented into a logic-based formalism, such as deontic logic.

 Artificial intelligence and law applications using an explicit representation of norms range from checking the compliance of business processes and the automatic execution of smart contracts to legal expert systems advising people on legal matters.

 Multi-agent systems

 Norms in multi-agent systems may appear with different degrees of explicitness ranging from fully unambiguous written prescriptions to implicit unwritten norms or tacit emerging patterns.
 Computer scientists’ studies mirror this polarity.
 Explicit norms are typically investigated in formal logics (e.g. deontic logics and argumentation) to represent and reason upon them, leading eventually to architecture for cognitive agents, while implicit norms are accounted as patterns emerging from repeated interactions amongst agents (typically reinforced learning agents).
 Explicit and implicit norms can be used together to coordinate agents.

 Explicit norms are typically represented as a deontic statement that aims at regulating the life of software agents and the interactions among them.
 It can be an obligation, a permission or a prohibition, and is often represented with some dialect or extension of Deontic logic.
 At the opposite, implicit norms are social norms that are not written, and they usually emerge from the repetitive interactions of agents.
+This phenomenon has also been studied in societies of generative agents built on large language models, where social norms have been shown to emerge from repeated interactions among agents without being explicitly programmed.